setuc/AIND-Isolation/heuristic_analysis.md

 In this approach, I took a sum of all legal moves from the current moves that are available.
 The similar difference of the player vs oppenent moves followed in the logic.
 The results were a order of magnitude different than the baseline score and hence did not purse further.
 See [16](https://gist.github.com/setuc/3c84e8fc6a2b43a25a563c4fe9e80c75) [17](https://gist.github.com/setuc/f90df3e0f2e5e536ea4dcd5f08568ad2) [18](https://gist.github.com/setuc/24a1c4c2d61576a533d94cfb9814b5b8)

+## Potential Improvements for the AI tournament
+1. I have worked with Monte Carlo Tree Search (MCTS) before, so I will try and implement it to see if that works any better
+2. Create an opening book, by letting the plays go on for a longer duration, though the current search strategy will need to be improved.